 Fine Arts BFA - Emerging Practices Concentration

-The Emerging Practices concentration’s curriculum is a multidisciplinary studio practice that builds on knowledge of emerging technologies such as interactive multi-media, electronic installation, networked telematic communication, robotic art, three-dimensional simulation, biotechnology, and algorithmic image synthesis.
-Emerging Practices engages the latest technologies, scientific processes and best practices available.
+The Emerging Practices (Art & Technology) concentration’s curriculum is a multidisciplinary studio practice that builds on knowledge of emerging technologies such as interactive multi-media, electronic installation, networked telematic communication, robotic art, three-dimensional simulation, biotechnology, and algorithmic image synthesis.
+Emerging Practices (Art & Technology) engages the latest technologies, scientific processes and best practices available.
 It also reclaims, alters and appropriates existing technologies through creative re-use for communicative cultural purposes.
-Emerging Practices students engage in deeply experimental technological creative practices, positioning them to anticipate and shape future art movements, media forms and research fields.
+Students engage in deeply experimental technological creative practices, positioning them to anticipate and shape future art movements, media forms and research fields.

 The BFA degree focuses on intensive work in Emerging Practices (Art & Technology), supported by a smaller, more defined program of general studies in the liberal arts.
 Students in the BFA also take a 2-semester capstone course, resulting in a senior thesis exhibition.
 Because this option includes the development of a cohesive body of work, the BFA is considered particularly relevant for students who wish to continue on to an MFA program.Undergraduate Degree & Course Catalog - Fine Arts BFA - Emerging Practices Concentration